titon/toolkit/docs/en/components/carousel.md

 </div>
 ```

-If you don't want next and previous arrows, don't add the markup for it.
+If we don't want next and previous arrows, don't add the markup for it.
-If you don't want the tab list, don't add the markup for it.
+If we don't want the tab list, don't add the markup for it.
-If you want additional elements, feel free to add them!
+If we want additional elements, we can freely to add them!
 So on and so forth.
 The only elements that are required, are the `.carousel` wrapper,
 and the `.carousel-items` list.